JaceDeane/pokeRGBplus/TO DO.md

 ## !
 Bugs: !

 - (!)
+Losing to your Rival on Route 22 causes a secondary 'ghost' NPC object to appear when returning and re-challenging the fight

+- (!)
 Force the Pokedex to load in Area data for Kanto only

 - (!)
 Edit the item desc. for `OAK'S_PARCEL` (The parcel should *not* make a gentle ringing)